maluacsa/vite-react-malu/README.md

-# Este es mi primer semianrio Vite
+# Este es mi primer seminario Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 En español para cambios